tringuyen/MoneyTrail/readme.txt

-Here is Github's requirement for a readme
+Here is Github's requirement for a readme.

+Adding an extra line.